 - For students pursuing Plan A, a public defense of the thesis must take place no later than three weeks prior to commencement, and a final draft of the thesis must be available for committee evaluation two weeks before the final oral examination.

 - At least three weeks prior to the defense, formal notice must be given by the student's advisor to the Graduate Director of the time and place of the defense and at the same time announced to the Program Faculty.
 Any unannounced thesis defense shall be considered invalid and will have to be rescheduled.
 At the time of the defense, the student is required to present a formal seminar summarizing his/her research; the duration of this presentation ordinarily should not exceed 30 minutes.
 Following the seminar, members of the student's advisory committee, and any other interested faculty, will examine the candidate.

 - Thesis approval forms and specifications for the style of the thesis are available from the School of Graduate Studies office.

 - Four copies of the thesis are required.

 There is no residency requirement for the degree of Master of Science.
 However, a year spent in residence for that degree will satisfy the residence requirement for the doctorate.

 - An Application for Admission to Candidacy for the Master of Science (Part II.
-Final Requirements), obtainable from the Graduate School, must accompany delivery of the final copy of the thesis to the Graduate Director.
+Final Requirements), obtainable from the School of Graduate Studies, must accompany delivery of the final copy of the thesis to the Graduate Director.
 This is an assertion that all Program requirements have been met.